2149717/dns-cache-poisoning/README.md

  1. choose primary interface and click accept on top right corner

- 22. click on threen dots on top right to select options select Hosts --> Scan for Hosts
+ 2. click on three dots on top right to select options select Hosts --> Scan for Hosts
         this will scan for the available devices connected to the network and save it to Hosts List

- 3. click on threen dots on top right to select options select Hosts --> Hosts List it will list the hosts in network found on previous scanning step
+ 3. click on three dots on top right to select options select Hosts --> Hosts List it will list the hosts in network found on previous scanning step